 Along with increasing clinical experience, I realized that I love to work with children.
 This motivated me to become a Pediatric Dentist and be able to help children feel better and rid them of their dental pains.
 I spent one year again studying for another exam that led to me being accepted into the Pediatric Dentistry residency program at XXXX University of Medical Sciences in hopes that I could go back and work for the children in my area.

-To maintain my involvement in dentistry as I transitioned to the U.S, I volunteered as a Dental Assistant at XXXX Family Dental in XXXX, Georgia.
+To maintain my involvement in dentistry as I transitioned to the U.S., I volunteered as a Dental Assistant at XXXX Family Dental in XXXX, Georgia.

 Friends and colleagues have told me for years that my personable nature makes me a natural for the specialty I have chosen to cultivate, helping dental patients feel comfortable.
 A lifetime of striving to improve my hand-eye coordination has rendered my hands most deft and capable.
-I could not be more committed to the study of the long-term effects of procedures on oral health.
+I could not be more committed to studying the long-term effects of procedures on oral health.
 Efficient in using dental equipment and systems, my practiced manual talent matches my focused observational and analytical skills in Dentistry.

-I hope to be chosen based on my great passion for dentistry and the fact that I am very hard working with a positive attitude and someone who is most dedicated to her field.
+I hope to be chosen based on my great passion for dentistry and the fact that I am extremely hard working with a positive attitude and someone who is most dedicated to her field.

 Throughout my practice.
 As a dentist, I continued to read widely in the literature, weekly if not daily, to stay abreast of developments in my field.
 I look forward to continuing to do so for the rest of my professional life.

-I thank you for considering my application.
+Thank you for considering my application.